Four Podcasts Every D&I Practitioner Should Listen To (Blog Post)

 Best-selling author, speaker, and self-proclaimed “futurist” Jacob Morgan aims to address exactly this issue with his podcast, The Future of Work.
 He delves into what the changing future of work means for all of us, sitting down with CHROs, CEOs, CIOs, and other business leaders to explore topics such as technology, Millennials, workplace design, and more.
 Jacob’s website also offers The Future in Five video series, in which Jacob tackles one aspect of employee experience and the future of work in less than five minutes.

 - Episode Highlight: One of my favorite episodes is “Innovation During a Disruptive Era,” featuring Jeff Wong, the Global Chief Innovation Officer at EY.
 Jeff says innovation is about “doing old things in new ways.”
 We at Catalyst agree very much with this point of view—a critical aspect of innovation is improvement to existing products, processes, or services.
 Jeff talks about the three kinds of innovation every workplace needs to put into practice to stay competitive in the 21st century, as well as how companies should go about adopting new technology.
 Jeff also points out that “failure is a big part of innovation;” the important thing is “what you learn from that failure and how to change the pathway around it.”

 The views expressed herein are solely those of the guest blogger and do not necessarily reflect those of Catalyst.
 Catalyst does not endorse any political candidates.
 The post and the comments are presented only for the purpose of informing the public.

-Kimberley Doyle currently serves as a Senior Director, Corporate Engagement and Consulting Services, where she collaborates with Fortune 500 companies across the United States in building diverse and inclusive workplaces.
-She develops and counsels these organizations in expanding opportunities for women by connecting them with Catalyst resources, research, experts, and…
+Kimberley Doyle served as a Senior Director, Corporate Engagement and Consulting Services, where she collaborated with Fortune 500 companies across the United States in building diverse and inclusive workplaces.
+She developed and counseled organizations in expanding opportunities for women by connecting them with Catalyst resources, research, experts, and events.
+Kimberley…